The history of the Electoral College: What is it and why do we use it?

 “With the Electoral College, we focus on a few competitive or swing states, where there is more attention and less likelihood for irregularities that would affect the election results,” Adler says.

-Conversely, the National Popular Vote Interstate Compact, formed in 2006, hopes to close the Electoral College for good.
+Conversely, the National Popular Vote Interstate Compact, formed in 2006, hopes to reform the election system so that only the nationwide popular vote counts.

 Rebekah Warren, senior advisor with the compact, says the organization promotes three values that don’t exist in the current system: every vote should be equal, every voter should be relevant in every state, not just swing states; and the candidate with the most votes nationwide should win.